 - Provide free access to menstrual products in all correctional institutions.

 - Repeal the strict administrative exhaustion requirement of the Prison Litigation Reform Act that prevents people in custody from meaningfully accessing courts.

-- The abolition of capital punishment.
+- The abolition of capital punishment (the death penalty).

 - Reasonable restrictions on firearm ownership including a renewal of the assault weapons ban, a ban on high-capacity magazines, gun-free zones in schools, colleges, and government buildings, and the right of property owners to refuse entry to armed patrons.

 - The retraining of police officers, using federal funds, to de-escalate situations that they respond to.